trumandaniels/NBACoaching2020/README.md

 ![](ShotClockvsScoringEfficency.png)

+As you can see above, teams that are unable to take a shot at the start of the shot clock have their shooting accuracy plummet.

 We can then map each team's unique shot clock shot attempts distribution onto the average distribution of outcomes (above) weighting the ratio of 2pters and 3pters to create a new offensive metric.
 Repeat with defensive distributions and combine and you get the following graph:

 ![](QuantifyingNBACoachingShotClockManagement.png)